kasparsd/code-prettify/readme.txt

 == Installation ==

-Simplify upload the plugin and active it.
+Simply upload the plugin and active it.
 It works out of the box and doesn't use an options panel.

 == Frequently Asked Questions ==